DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 Cost:
 - 3 Fire Mana

-### Scorch
+### Incinerate
 "All it takes is the right moment."
 - Scorch the current tile.
-- Channel 3 Fire Mana.
+- Shuffle a Burn into Combat Deck.

 Cost:
-- 2 Generic Mana.
+- 3 Fire Mana.

 ### Flame Nova
 "In its wake, only embers remain."